DUNE-DAQ/daq-cmake/docs/README.md

 Arguments:

   `<oks schema filename1> ...`: the list of OKS schema files to process from `<package>/schema/<package>`.

+* `TEST`: If the code is meant for an entity in the package's `test/` subdirectory, `TEST` should be passed as an argument, and the schema file's path will be assumed to be `test/schema/` rather than merely `schema/`.

  `NAMESPACE`: the namespace in which the generated C++ classes will be in.
 Defaults to `dunedaq::<package>`